cldf/cldf/README.md

 ## CLDF Components

 Some types of cross-linguistic data may be part of different CLDF modules.
-These types are specified as *components* in a way that can be re-used across modules (typically as [table descriptions](http://w3c.github.io/csvw/metadata/#tables), which can be appended to the `tables` property of a module's metadata).
+These types are specified as [CLDF components](components) in a way that can be re-used across modules (typically as [table descriptions](http://w3c.github.io/csvw/metadata/#tables), which can be appended to the `tables` property of a module's metadata).
 A *component* is a CSVW table description with a `dc:conformsTo` property having one of the [component terms in the CLDF Ontology](https://cldf.clld.org/v1.0/terms.html#ValueTable) as value.